bquast/Cryptocurrency-Inflation/README.md

 It is also through this multiplicity that wasteful mining will be limited.
 As noted above, cryptocurrencies have value, because they are effective mechanisms for transactions.
-However, this is the only source of value, if a cryptocurrency becomes too expensive (which causes excessive mining), a new, lower valued, cryptocurrency will arise.
+However, this is the only source of value.
+If a cryptocurrency becomes too expensive (which causes excessive mining), a new, lower valued, cryptocurrency will arise.
 Since the value of this currency is lower, but it is equally effective in transactions, value will flow out of the overvalued cryptocurrency and into the undervalued one.
 This lowers the value of the overvalued cryptocurrency, and less mining will be done here, reducing the waste.